 IV.
-Notes
+Scoring Notes

-- A. Do not penalize a response that includes correctly used nonchord tones. - B. An incorrectly used nonchord tone will be considered a voice-leading error.
-Award 1 point if the nonchord tone results in one error listed in II.C.
-Award 0 points if the nonchord tone results in at least one error from II.D. or more than one error - C. Half-point totals round up with one exception: A total score of 171⁄2 rounds down to 17.
+- A. Do not penalize a response that includes correctly used nonchord tones. - B. An incorrectly used nonchord tone will be considered a voice-leading error. - 1.
+Award 1 point if the nonchord tone results in one error listed in II.C. - 2.
+Award 0 points if the nonchord tone results in at least one error from II.D. or more than one error from II.C. - C. Half-point totals round up with one exception: A total score of 171⁄2 rounds down to 17.

-AP® MUSIC THEORY 2014 SCORING GUIDELINES
+AP® MUSIC THEORY 2015 SCORING GUIDELINES